elifozgeyilmaz/code_review/submission_template.md

  ### Testing Considerations
 If you were to test this function, what areas or scenarios would you focus on, and why?
-- I would check by inputting negative amount of order and give a data typefor order amount which is not convertible to any integral data type.
+- I would check by inputting negative amount of order and give a data typefor order amount which is not convertible to any numeric data type.
 - I also send non dictionary data type as a parameter.

 ## 3) Explanation Review & Rewrite